DuyDesmond/Multidisciplinary-Project_Group14/README.md

-# Multidisciplinary Project - Watering System
+# Multidisciplinary Project - <br/>Plant Monitoring and Watering System

-A smart plant watering system based on the AIoT Kit.
+A smart plant monitoring and watering system based on the AIoT Kit.
 This is a project for the Multidisciplinary Project Lab.

 ## Features

+- **Plant Monitoring**: Monitor basic infomations about the environment around the plant.
 - **Automatic Watering**: Watering is done automatically based on soil moisture.
 - **Plant Detection**: Watering is only done if a plant is detected at the plot.
 - **Plant Presets**: Pre-made watering preset as well as other suggestion based on the plant type.